-(A) A county board of developmental disabilities shall review reports of abuse and neglect made under section 5123.61 of the Revised Code and reports referred to it under section 5101.611 of the Revised Code to determine whether the person who is the subject of the report is an adult with mental retardation or a developmental disability in need of services to deal with the abuse or neglect.
-The board shall give notice of each report to the registry office of the department of developmental disabilities established pursuant to section 5123.61 of the Revised Code on the first working day after receipt of the report.
-If the report alleges that there is a substantial risk to the adult of immediate physical harm or death, the board shall initiate review within twenty-four hours of its receipt of the report.
-If the board determines that the person is sixty years of age or older but does not have mental retardation or a developmental disability, it shall refer the case to the county department of job and family services.
-If the board determines that the person is an adult with mental retardation or a developmental disability, it shall continue its review of the case.
+(A) A county board of developmental disabilities shall review reports of abuse and neglect made under section 5123.61 of the Revised Code and reports referred to it under section 5101.611 of the Revised Code to determine whether the individual who is the subject of the report is an adult with a developmental disability in need of services to deal with the abuse or neglect.
+The county board shall give notice of each report to the registry office of the department of developmental disabilities established pursuant to section 5123.61 of the Revised Code on the first working day after receipt of the report.
+If the report alleges that there is a substantial risk to the adult of immediate physical harm or death, the county board shall initiate review within twenty-four hours of its receipt of the report.
+If the county board determines that the individual is sixty years of age or older but does not have a developmental disability, it shall refer the case to the county department of job and family services.
+If the county board determines that the individual is an adult with a developmental disability, it shall continue its review of the case.

 (1) Give both written and oral notice of the purpose of the review to the adult and, if any, to the adult's legal counsel or caretaker, in simple and clear language;

 (2) Visit the adult, in the adult's residence if possible, and explain the notice given under division (B)(1) of this section;

 (3) Request from the registry office any prior reports concerning the adult or other principals in the case;